-An open-label, multi-site, first-in-human Phase 1 clinical trial (NCT04710043) in multiple solid tumor indications is ongoing to evaluate the safety, pharmacokinetics, pharmacodynamics, and preliminary antitumor activity of a combination of BNT152 and BNT153.
-The clinical trial consists of two parts: Part 1, the separate mono dose escalation of BNT152 and BNT153, was completed in May 2023, in which a maximum tolerated dose, or MTD, was defined for each product.
+An open-label, multi-site, first-in-human Phase 1 clinical trial (NCT04710043) in multiple solid tumor indications is ongoing to evaluate the safety, pharmacokinetics, pharmacodynamics, and preliminary anti-tumor activity of a combination of BNT152 and BNT153.
+The clinical trial consists of two parts: Part 1, the separate mono dose escalation of BNT152 and BNT153, was completed in May 2023, in which a maximum tolerated dose was defined for each product.
 Part 2 is currently investigating the combination treatment of BNT152 and BNT153.
-Since September 2023, clinical sites in the United States and Czechia have been enrolling patients to evaluate the combination of BNT152 and BNT153.